BIOGRAPHY AND ACADEMIC CAREER

 and Technology in Trondheim, at the Universidade do Minho, the Conservatório de Música do Porto, and the Clube Literário do Porto in Portugal.

-Since 1983 he has been a regular lecturer on the Los Angeles Philharmonic's pre-concert series "Upbeat Live" and "Symphony Preview," having given more than one hundred lectures to date.
+Since 1983 he has been a regular lecturer on the Los Angeles Philharmonic's pre-concert series "Upbeat Live" and "Symphony Preview," having given more than 150 lectures to date.
 He has also made numerous appearances on the "Composition Forum" series at the University of Southern California, and given individual lectures for the Pasadena Symphony, Orange County Performing Arts Center, Festival Spaziomusica in Cagliari, Sardinia (in Italian), Rencontres Internationales Musicales en Catalogne, Céret, France (in French), and the Deutsch-Amerikanisches Institut Tübingen.
 He has also done numerous programs and interviews on various radio stations in the U.S. and Europe, including three appearances on KFAC's "Luncheon at the Music Center."
 In 1989, he served as Guest Artist at CSU Summer Arts in Northern California.